Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Model Description and Assumptions

 \textbf{Example 2: Group Max-min Fairness Regularizer.} We may divide the different types of resources into groups and only focus on promoting the minimum consumption of each resource group.
 In practice, each supplier may provide several types of resources (which naturally forms a group) and the group max-min fairness would be useful if we wish to guarantee fairness among the suppliers.

-Formally, we define the group max-min fairness regularizer as $\phi(s):=\lambda\min_i( (U\tilde s)_i)$,\footnote{In general, we may combine the grouping operation with any fairness regularizer satisfying the Assumption~\ref{assump:phi1} to obtain a group version of the fairness regularizer, but for simplicity, we only present the group version of the weighted max-min regularizer here.} where $\tilde s=(w_1s_1,\cdots,w_ms_m)^\top$, $w_i$ is similarly defined as in Example 1, and $U\in\R^{K\times M}$ is a $0$-$1$ matrix describing the grouping scheme.
-In particular, we require that in each column there is exactly $1$ non-zero element and in each row there is at least $1$ non-zero element, where a simple example of $U$ is as follows,

-In this example, there are two resource suppliers.
+Formally, we define the group max-min fairness regularizer as $\phi(\bm{s}):=\lambda\min_i( (\bm{U}\tilde{\bm{s}})_i)$,\footnote{In general, we may combine the grouping operation with any balancing regularizer satisfying the Assumption~\ref{assump:phi1} to obtain a group version of the balancing regularizer, but for simplicity, we only present the group version of the weighted max-min regularizer here.} where $\tilde{\bm{s}}=(w_1s_1,\cdots,w_ms_m)^\top$, $w_i$ is similarly defined as in Example 1, and $\bm{U}\in\R^{K\times M}$ is a $0$-$1$ matrix describing the grouping scheme.
+In particular, we require that in each column there is exactly $1$ non-zero element and in each row there is at least $1$ non-zero element, where a simple example of $\bm{U}$ is as follows, In this example, there are two resource suppliers.
 The first supplier provides the type-$1$ and the type-$3$ resources and the second supplier provides the type-$2$ and the type-$4$ resources.

 \textbf{Example 3: Range Fairness Regularizer.} Range is a fundamental statistical quantity that measures the difference between the highest and the lowest value of a population.
-The Range fairness regularizer provides incentive to minimize the range among the entries of the weighted average consumption vector $\tilde s=(w_1s_1,\cdots,w_ms_m)^\top$.
+The range fairness regularizer provides an incentive to minimize the range among the entries of the weighted average consumption vector $\tilde{\bm{s}}=(w_1s_1,\cdots,w_ms_m)^\top$.